RADIQAL'S MISSION

 WHO ARE WE?

-We are a queer-affirming, body-liberating, "fitness" organisation formed in November of 2021.
-We are one of the first and only organisations in Aotearoa to offer gender-affirming, joyful exercise experiences tailored to our LGBTQ+ whānau.
+We are Radiqal Movement - a rainbow-led, community-driven charity formed in November 2021, dedicated to creating affirming, joyful movement spaces where queer and gender-diverse folk can move, connect, and thrive.
+We are one of the first and only organisations in Aotearoa to offer gender-affirming exercise experiences tailored to our LGBTQ+ whānau.

 OUR FOUNDATIONAL VALUES